floriank/movie-samplr/README.md

 - PostgreSQL backend
 - Redis for managing Sidekiq queue

-Instead of having the suer upload data themselves I chose to grant access to IMDb.
+Instead of having the user upload data themselves I chose to grant access to IMDb.
 The integration is done via the `imdb` gem.
 Additionally, the CRUD part is doubled.
-Movies can be organizsed into lists which reuse movie objects as much as possible.
+Movies can be organised into lists which reuse movie objects as much as possible.

 I aim for a solidly tested and easy to build upon application which is able to be put in production. that includes being a responsive, ideally mobile-ready application that is well-tested and extensible in the future.